Kafū, aged forty-one.

 Despite being the proprietor of this brothel, there were rumors of some connection with the sons of neighboring geisha houses.

-There were times when I came and stayed at my humble abode.
+Occasionally there were times when I came to stay at my humble abode.

 March 13th.